drewokane/drewokane.github.io/_drafts/2016-07-05-Mismatching_needs.md

    to the preferred production language.
 3. Have your Engineers and Scientists use the same language for research and production.

 Option 2 seems to be the status quo for most tech companies.
+Option 1 seems like a really cool idea which I have heard some companies claim to do (Stitch Fix for example).